-Annualized Fuel Utilization Efficiency (AFUE) is a measure of your furnace’s heating efficiency.
+Annual Fuel Utilization Efficiency (AFUE) is a measure of your furnace’s heating efficiency.
 Specifically, it is the ratio of annual output energy compared to annual input energy.
 The higher the AFUE percentage is, the more efficient the furnace.
-The minimum percentage established by the DOE for furnaces is 78%.

 Air Handler/Coil Blower

 The indoor part of an air conditioner or heat pump that contains a fan or blower to move cooled or heated air throughout the ductwork of your home.
 An air handler is usually a furnace or a blower coil.

 This is a unique numerical representation for a condenser and evaporator combination that has been certified and identified by Air-Conditioning, Heating, and Refrigeration Institute.
 Many efficiency program administrators will require this number to be submitted with incentive applications.